-Story Land is the perfect size for a toddler as we were able to walk around without the stroller and enjoy majority of the Story Land rides (except the water rides– it was too cold!).
-There are roller-coaster type rides for older kids and then more “laid back” attractions like a pirate ship ride along a pond or a ride in Cinderella’s pumpkin coach.
+Story Land is the perfect size theme park for a toddler as we were able to walk around without the stroller and enjoy majority of the Story Land rides (except the water rides– it was too cold!).
+There are roller-coaster type rides for older kids and then more “laid back” attractions for toddlers like a pirate ship ride along a pond or a ride in Cinderella’s pumpkin coach.

-They also have various theatre shows to watch (we saw Farm Follies) and a section with animals which we always enjoy.
+Story Land also has various theatre shows to watch (we saw Farm Follies) and a section with animals which we always enjoy.
 If your kid loves cars or pretending to drive, definitely come here as they have 2 rides where the kids themselves are “driving” either a tractor or antique car.

 Even months after our family vacation to North Conway, our daughter still talks about our visit to Story Land – she fondly remembers the dinosaurs we saw while on the train ride that goes around the park.

 In my research I learned there are two Echo Lakes in New Hampshire but the one we visited was a stone’s throw away from our hotel (White Mountains Hotel and Resort).
-We arrived later in the afternoon and while the parking lot was full, it didn’t feel crowded.
-There is an entrance fee to the Echo Lake state park and it offers a child friendly beach, lake to play in, and amenities (bathrooms/changing rooms).
+We arrived at Echo Lake later in the afternoon and while the parking lot was full, it didn’t feel crowded.
+There is an entrance fee to the Echo Lake State Park and it offers a child friendly beach, lake to play in, and amenities (bathrooms/changing rooms).

 My husband took one for the team and went into the water with our daughter while I sat on the beach and watched them.
 You have a direct view of Cathedral Ledge State Park, which we stopped at since it’s so close to Echo Lake.

 You can also take a hiking trail from here to the top of Cathedral Ledge, one of the best White Mountains hikes with a baby or toddler.
 If you chose to go to Cathedral Ledge – note you are pretty high up and need to keep a close eye on your kids!
 You may even get lucky and see people rock climbing there.